SThomasen7/BlizzardClassification/README.md

-## ATMS 526 Blizzard Classification Project
+# ATMS 526 Blizzard Classification Project

-# Author: Scott Andersen
+## Scott Andersen
 Final projet for ATMS 526 at the University of Illinois Urbana-Champaign ATMS 526 - Risk Analysis in the Geosciences
 Dr. Ryan Sriver